Search

 In summary, the term “business taxes” may refer to certain forms submitted with one’s personal 1040, along with traditional business tax returns such as Forms 1065, 1120 and 1120S.
 After a short primer on business entities and related tax forms, I highlighted many of the significant tax law changes.
 There are several significant benefits to businesses, but some changes went the other way.
 To be sure you are taking advantage of the TCJA changes, I recommend you consult your tax advisor.

-Aric E. Schreiner, CPA, PFS, CTC, is a managing member at Columbia CPA Group, LLC.
+Aric E. Schreiner, CPA, PFS, is managing member of Columbia CPA Group, LLC.

 Share: